gfelis/cropDoc/README.md

 ```

 If you are trying to run the demo on the LG for the first time, you must first run the `setMasterFiles.py` script, to create the proper folder on the LG system.
 You don't need to do this for each run afterwards.

+## User's guide

+For a detailed guide on the application interface, check out to the <a href="https://docs.google.com/document/d/1RHgmzBhTpD430F9Gk1A2d4GYNM8XBVVeYidUIxgw6Fw/edit?usp=sharing">user's guide</a>.

 ## Built with